Stochastic Treatment Choice with Empirical Welfare Updating: Accounting for the cost of treatment in the JTPA Study sample

 \section{Accounting for the cost of treatment in the JTPA Study sample}

-In what follows, we distinguish between the JTPA Study sample, which we sometimes refer to as the raw data, and the cost-adjusted JTPA Study sample, which we sometimes refer to as the adjusted data.
-The adjusted data subtracts the cost of treatment from the outcome of interest (post-programme earnings) of all treated individuals.\footnote{ We observe that this leads to those individuals with zero post-programme earnings then having negative earnings.
-This violates Assumption 1, which requires that all earnings be bounded and non-negative.
+In what follows, we distinguish between the JTPA Study sample, which we sometimes refer to as the raw data, and the cost-adjusted JTPA Study sample, which we sometimes refer to as the costed data.
+The costed data subtracts the cost of treatment from the outcome of interest (post-programme earnings) of all treated individuals.\footnote{ We observe that this leads individuals with zero post-programme earnings to have a negative outcome.
+This violates Assumption 1, which requires that all outcomes be bounded and non-negative.
 We, nonetheless, proceed with this adjustment of post-programme earnings as is.
 An alternative would be to add \$774 to all post-programme earnings before subtracting the assumed cost of treatment.} Following Kitagawa \& Tetenov (2018), we assume that the cost of treatment is \$774.
-We then proceed to search for the optimal stochastic assignment rule, applying the same grid search approach as we outlined in the main text for the raw data, using the adjusted data.
+We then proceed to search for the optimal stochastic assignment rule, applying the same grid search approach as we outlined in the main text for the raw data, using the costed data.

-We find that the objective function is minimised by the stochastic assignment rule with $\kappa^*=0.560$ and $\mu^*=(0.872,0.490,0.018)$.
-For completeness, this directional vector can be represented by an azimuth of $29^\circ$ and an inclination of $89^\circ$ using spherical coordinates.
-The value of the objective function and the empirical welfare risk induced by this assignment rule are equivalent to \$9,302 and \$5,155, respectively.
+We find that the objective function is minimised by the stochastic assignment rule with $\kappa=0.560$ and $\mu=(0.872,0.490,0.018)$, which we label $\kappa^{a}$ and $\mu^{a}$, respectively.\footnote{ This directional vector can be represented by an azimuth of $29^\circ$ and an inclination of $89^\circ$ using spherical coordinates.} The value of the objective function and the empirical welfare risk induced by this assignment rule are equivalent to \$9,302 and \$5,155, respectively.

-For comparison, Kitgagawa \& Tetanov (2018) estimates that the deterministic assignment rule defined by the vector $(0.117,-0.990,-0.086)$ minimises empirical welfare risk.
-Relative to the raw analysis of the main text, this assignment rule is much flatter, and essentially determines that all individuals with low pre-programme earnings (earnings of around \$5,000 or less) should be treated, irrespective of education.
+In comparison, Kitgagawa \& Tetanov (2018) estimates that the deterministic assignment rule defined by $\beta=(0.117,-0.990,-0.086)$ minimises empirical welfare risk.
+Relative to the raw analysis, this assignment rule is much flatter, and essentially determines that all individuals with low pre-programme earnings (earnings of around \$5,000 or less) should be treated, irrespective of education.